Agonist-Antagonist Neural Coordination without Mechanical Coupling after Targeted Muscle Reinnervation: Results

-We reanalyzed data from patient P3, who had microelectrode arrays implanted in the pectoralis minor (P3-TMR1) and latissimus dorsi (P3-TMR2), reinnervated by the ulnar and radial nerves, respectively.
-Since only two agonist–antagonist task pairs were recorded for P3, two additional participants were recruited (P1 and P2; aged X and 63, transhumeral amputation).
-In P1, the median and ulnar nerves were rerouted to the anterior deltoid (P1-TMR1) and the radial nerve to the posterior deltoid (P1-TMR2).
-In P2, the ulnar, median, and radial nerves were transferred to the pectoralis minor (P2-TMR1), abdominal pectoralis major (P2-TMR2), and latissimus dorsi (P2-TMR3), respectively (Fig.~\ref{fig:concept}).
-Participants' details are provided in Tab.~\ref{tab:patient} (Online Methods).
+The research hypotheses were investigated in three patients (P1, P2, and P3) who underwent polyfunctional reinnervation through TMR.
+Patient P3 (53 years old, glenohumeral amputation) had participated in a previous study \cite{ferrante2025implanted} in which we demonstrated a proof‑of‑concept biological interface combining polyfascicular nerve transfers via TMR with high‑resolution recordings from intramuscular microelectrode arrays.
+That study showed that distinct neural drives for several tasks of the missing-limb could be mathematically isolated using motor-unit decomposition and neural manifold analysis.
+Building on this prior work, we re-analysed part of the data from patient P3, who had micro-electrode arrays inserted in the pectoralis minor (P3-TMR1) and in the latissimus dorsi muscles (P3-TMR2), reinnervated by the ulnar and radial nerves, respectively.
+Since only two pairs of agonist-antagonist tasks were recorded for P3, two additional participants (P1 and P2; aged 62 and 63, transhumeral amputation) were recruited specifically for the current study.
+In P1, the median and ulnar nerves were rerouted to the anterior deltoid (P1-TMR1), and the radial nerve to the posterior deltoid (P1-TMR2).
+In P2, the median nerve was transferred to the abdominal portion of the pectoralis major (P2-TMR1), the ulnar nerve to the pectoralis minor (P2-TMR2), and the radial nerve to the latissimus dorsi (P2-TMR3).
+This nerve–muscle reorganisation via TMR is illustrated for P2 in Figure~\ref{fig:concept}.
+As in the previous study, 40-channel microelectrode arrays \cite{muceli2010identifying} (Fig.\ref{fig:concept}-f) were inserted in each of the reinnervated muscles listed above.
+Additional details on amputation level, surgical procedures, and prosthesis use for each participant are provided in Table~\ref{tab:patient} (Section \textit{Materials and Methods}; refer to this same section for further details on the procedure used for microelectrode arrays insertion).

-In this work, given a movement of the missing limb, we identified the primary agonist and antagonist reinnervated muscles based on the original function of their rerouted nerves.
-In Fig.\ref{fig:concept}-c,d, P2's TMR1 and TMR3 muscles, reinnervated by the ulnar (blue) and radial (green) nerves, were considered as agonists for wrist flexion and extension, respectively, and as antagonists for the opposite movement.
-The experimental paradigm was designed such that subjects received visual feedback only from the agonist muscle, preventing voluntary modulation of antagonist activity, while intramuscular signals were recorded from both muscles (Fig.\ref{fig:concept}-c,d).
-This enabled assessment of intrinsic coactivation patterns, providing insight into the extent to which neural coupling between agonist and antagonist pathways was preserved and functionally expressed.

-Building on previous findings \cite{ferrante2025implanted}, we used a 40-channel high-density micro-electrode array \cite{muceli2010identifying} (Fig.\ref{fig:concept}-f) to record the activity of agonist-antagonist reinnervated muscle of P1 and P2 as participants performed three and eight pairs of agonist-antagonist tasks, respectively.
-We re-used data about two pairs of tasks for P3.
-In total, six, sixteen and four tasks of the missing limb were recorded from three participants, respectively.
-Channels with baseline noise $>$ \SI{15}{\micro\volt} were removed.
-Intramuscular EMG was decomposed into motor unit spike trains via blind source separation \cite{muceli2022blind} and refined using EMGLAB \cite{mcgill2005emglab}.
-Motor units with sparse firings or low pulse-to-noise ratio were discarded (Online Methodology, Section 3.5).